2017 Puerto Rico leptospirosis outbreak: Background

-Response
+Outbreak

 An outbreak of leptospirosis may have affected survivors in the weeks following the hurricane.
 The bacterial infection is contracted through water contaminated with animal urine, with an incubation period of 2 to 30 days.
-Since large areas of Puerto Rico were without tap water, residents were forced to use other sources of water that may be contaminated, such as local streams.
-By October 23, four people were suspected of having died from the disease while 74 others were suspected of being infected.
-There were 18 confirmed cases, 4 confirmed deaths and 99 suspected cases by 7 November.
+Since large areas of Puerto Rico were without tap water, residents were forced to use other sources of water that may have been contaminated, such as local streams.
+By October 23, four people were suspected to have died from the disease, while 74 others were suspected to be infected.
+There were 18 confirmed cases, 4 confirmed deaths, and 99 suspected cases by 7 November.
 Puerto Rico averages 5 cases of leptospirosis per month under normal conditions.
-Despite the possibility of an outbreak, officials did not deem the situation being as dire.
+Despite the possibility of an outbreak, officials did not deem the situation dire.

-In July 2018, CNN in collaboration with the Center for Investigative Journalism (CPI), published an online article in which they had seven disease experts review an official Puerto Rico government mortality database.
-The seven experts all agreed that since the records listed such a large number of confirmed cases of the bacterial disease leptospirosis, Puerto Rico officials should have declared an "epidemic" or an "outbreak" after Hurricane Maria, instead of choosing to not declare that a leptospirosis outbreak had occurred.
-The data reviewed included 57 laboratory-confirmed cases of leptospirosis illnesses in 2017.
+In July 2018, CNN, in collaboration with the Center for Investigative Journalism (CPI), published an online article in which seven disease experts reviewed an official Puerto Rico government mortality database.
+The experts all agreed that, since the records listed such a large number of confirmed cases of leptospirosis, Puerto Rico officials should have declared an "epidemic" or an "outbreak" after Hurricane Maria.
+The data reviewed included 57 laboratory-confirmed cases of leptospirosis in 2017.
 Of those, 54 of them were reported after Hurricane Maria made landfall on 20 September 2017.
 The number of laboratory-confirmed cases amounted to at least a three-fold increase in cases compared to 2016 and 2015.